mikofski/pvsc44-clearsky-aod/README.md

 This is the third notebook.
 In it Gregory Kimball looks at the sensitivity to Linke Turbidity.

 # [PVSC44 ECMWF AOD Sensitivity](https://github.com/mikofski/pvsc44-clearsky-aod/blob/master/PVSC44%20ECMWF%20AOD%20Sensitivity.ipynb)
 This is the fourth and final notebook.
-In it we use Greg's analysis of TL sensitivity.
+In it we use Greg's analysis of TL sensitivity, and make the unlikely discovery that the TL and ECMWF MACC AOD data agree when we impose a low light filter:

+>So I did that, but in the process I made a funny discovery - the MACC AOD only results in higher $T_L$ if you include low irradiance.
+But, if you filter out low light conditions, then the MACC AOD calculated $T_L$ actually matches the historical values well.

 # License
 All content on this site is covered by a [3-clause BSD license](./LICENSE) and a